Kyligence/kylin-tpch/README.md

 ## Experiment Result

 This benchmark was tested in two environments.
 One enviroment is HDP sandbox, another is a 4-node CDH cluster.
-The query speed is compared with Hive for reference.
+Each query was run multiple times and the final stable response time get recorded for both Kylin and Hive.

+And again, the goal at this stage is SQL capability rather than performance.
+No special performance tuning was done to both Kylin and Hive.

+Btw, [KyBot](http://kybot.io/) is a great tool if you want to analyze Kylin cube and query performance.
+Upload a Kylin diagnosis pack to this online service and it can show you why a query runs slow or why a cube takes long to build.
+[KyBot](http://kybot.io/) is free for trial.

 | Cube Build Stats     | HDP Sandbox (SF=2)    | CDH 4-Node Cluster (SF=10) |
 | -------------------- | --------------------- | -------------------------- |